Message components

 The URL where the uploaded file is stored can be found under the {uploadedFileUrl}

 variable in the session of the user.
-You can reuse this variable to show the file the user uploaded, by using the template.
-Alternatively, you can retrieve the URL with an to store the files on your servers.
+You can reuse this variable to show the file the user uploaded, by using the Media template.
+Alternatively, you can retrieve the URL with an API plugin to store the files on your servers.